Black hole: Supernova

 Gravitational collapse occurs when an object's internal pressure is insufficient to resist the object's own gravity.
 At the end of a star's life, it will run out of hydrogen to fuse, and will start fusing more and more massive elements, until it gets to iron.
-Since the fusion of any heavier elements would require more energy than they would release, the star can no longer perform nuclear fusion.
+Since the fusion of elements heavier than iron would require more energy than it would release, nuclear fusion ceases.
 If the iron core of the star is too massive, the star will no longer be able to support itself and will undergo gravitational collapse.